The ultimate guide to AI agents for business growth

 These systems could be applied in logistics optimization, financial analysis, or strategic planning.

-In practice, AI becomes not just a tool but a full digital workforce.
+In practice, AI becomes not just a tool but a fully digital workforce.

 Even though AI agents can operate autonomously, they should not do so without oversight.